ezekiel-charo/multi-shop-admin/README.md

 ## Future improvements

+- Restructure schema to allow a product to belong to multiple shops with independet the inventory tracking for each shop
 - Add a typed backend API and schema validation shared between client and server.
 - Move API configuration to environment variables with separate development, staging, and production values.
 - Add refreshable, short-lived sessions and centralized permission checks.